Chapter reviewed and updated in January 2024. Updates to sections:

 For further information on environmental testing, please refer to:

-- when Legionella bacteria are detected in a domestic water system
+- Disinfection is recommended when Legionella bacteria are detected.

-- in cooling towers when the level is at or above 10 colony-forming units/mL (refer to AS/NZS 3666).
+- Disinfection is required when the level is at or above 10 colony-forming units (CFU)/mL.
+This is routine cleaning and disinfection (refer to AS/NZS 3666).

 For advice on disinfection of any contaminated site, contact the Legionella Reference Laboratory at ESR.